pombase/website/src/docs/documentation/gene-page-protein-features-widget.md

     of an enzyme, imported from UniProt
   - **Binding sites** Binding site for any chemical group (co-enzyme, prosthetic group, etc.), imported from UniProt
-  - **Beta strands** Experimentally determined beta strands imported from UniProt
+  - **Beta strands** Experimentally determined beta strands, imported from UniProt
-  - **Helices** Experimentally determined helical regions imported from UniProt
+  - **Helices** Experimentally determined helical regions, imported from UniProt

 ### Mutant display